bonusly/un-handbook/README.md

 * Take occasional 3-day weekends.
 * Go away on a longer (week+) vacation where you fully disconnect from work.

 Can you truly take unlimited vacation?
 Of course not.
 You can't expect to take 6 months of paid vacation per year.
 But, there is also not a hard limit on the number of days off per year that you can take.
-Between longer vacations and random days off here and there, a typical employee should take enough time off that they are truly able to deliver peak performance at Bonusly.
+Between longer vacations and random days off here and there, a typical employee should take enough time off that they are able to sustainably perform their job function at a high level.

 Bonusly observes all [US federal holidays](https://www.federalpay.org/holidays), [Juneteenth](https://www.juneteenth.com/history.htm), and [Indigenous Peoples Day](https://www.smithsonianmag.com/blogs/national-museum-american-indian/2019/10/11/indigenous-peoples-day-2019/) as paid holidays.